yhmtmt/aws/README.md

  Place headers and libs(so) in the following paths. (relative path)
   * INCLUDE: `opencv/include"
   * LIB: `opencv/$(CPU)/lib`
-* cminpack
-Place headers and static libs(a) in the following paths.
-  * INCLUDE: `cminpack/include`
-  * LIB: `cminpack/LINUX/$(CPU)`
 * PvAPI
 Place headers and libs(so) in the following paths.
       * INCLUDE: `PvAPI/include`
       * LIB: `PvAPI/bin/$(CPU)`
+* OpenGL, GLFW, GLEW, freeGLUT
+Install these OpenGL related libraries, and make sure the paths for include headers and libraries are visible from your linker.
 For linux, you can build binary simply typing make.

-    make
+    make "CPU=x64"

-For Petalinux@Zynq, first configure environmental variables of Xilinx's tools, then type,
+You can choose cpu type from x64, x86, and arm.
+For Zynq with OSL, first configure environmental variables of Xilinx's tools, then type,

     make "ZYNQ=y"

-Note that the option only works for petalinux SDK v2013.04.
 Remote commands are also built simultaneously.
 The binaries can be installed by
     make install